-The internal state machine is set for reading array data upon device power-up.
+The internal state machine is set for reading array data upon device power-up, or after a hardware reset.
 This ensures that no spurious alteration of the memory content occurs during the power transition.
 No command is necessary in this mode to obtain array data.
 Standard microprocessor read cycles that assert valid addresses on the device address inputs produce valid data on the device data outputs.
 The device remains enabled for read access until the command register contents are altered.